 Why Hire Our Burn Injury Lawyers?

-The Law Offices of Michael Pines, APC is dedicated to personal service, so you won’t be treated like a number at our firm.
+The Pines Salomon Injury Lawyers is dedicated to personal service, so you won’t be treated like a number at our firm.
 We care about you and your case.
 We handle all cases on a contingency fee basis, which means that you owe us nothing until we recover money on your behalf.

 Call us today at 1-858-551-2090 for a FREE consultation.